ExabeamLabs/CIMLibrary/FieldsMappings/account-password-reset_fields.md

 ===================================================

 ### Old Event Type: account-password-reset
-### New-Scale Activity Type: user-password-reset:success
+### New-Scale Activity Type: user-password-reset:fail

 This table maps old fields to the new-scale fields that comply with the Common Information Model.